 Blogging under the name SciBabe, Yvette d’Entremont defends toxic chemicals in food products and promotes pesticides as safe.
-She does not disclose all her funding sources.
-The manufacturer of the artificial sweetener Splenda discloses here their partnership with SciBabe to “debunk junk science” about Splenda.
+She has received funding and honoraria from a variety of companies and industry groups.

 Worked for a controversial pesticide company that had agreement with Monsanto to promote GMOs